seredes/EEG_data/README.md

 **DATA DESCRIPTION**

 The folder SMNI_CMI_TRAIN contains the train data from the _The Large Data Set_ (see description above).
 The dataset contains the data for 20 participants, 10 in the control group and 10 in the alcoholic group.
-Each participant identifies a subfolder, such as "_co2a0000364_", "_co2a0000365_" etc. If the subfolder is named "co2a0000364" that's participant "364", and we know that he or she was in the alcoholic group because of the "a" in "co2a..."
+Each participant identifies a subfolder, such as _co2a0000364_, _co2a0000365_ etc. If the subfolder is named _co2a0000364_, for example, that's participant "364", and we know that he or she was in the alcoholic group because of the "a" in "co2a..."
 If there was a "c" in place of the a, that would be a participant in the control group.

-Each partcipant subfolder contains 30 .gz files (such as "_co2a0000364.rd.025.gz_", "_co2a0000364.rd.031.gz_") Each gz. file stands for one trial, and there are 10 trials for each condition.
+Each partcipant subfolder contains 30 .gz files (such as _co2a0000364.rd.025.gz_, _co2a0000364.rd.031.gz_) Each gz. file stands for one trial, and there are 10 trials for each condition.

 The .gz trial file is the object passed in the function `import_eeg_file`, contained in the EEG_load_function.py file.
 The function returns a dataframe with 64 columns, one for each electrode.